TRaSH-Guides/Guides/docs/Downloaders/qBittorrent/Basic-Setup.md

 ------

 !!!
 Note
-    Settings that aren't covered means you can change them to your own liking or just leave them on default.
+    If a setting isn't covered, you can change it to your own liking or just leave it on default.

 ------